-The School’s international student population is roughly 5 percent of the total student body, with approximately 45-55 students from more than 25 countries.
+Approximately 35 students from more than 20 countries make up the international student population.
 International students are enrolled in all five of the arts disciplines, and represent all age groups, from the high school through the graduate programs.

 Is there special housing for international students?

 What if I can’t go home for the breaks when the residence halls close?

 Special housing is not provided specifically for internationals, although some graduate and undergraduate college students may reside in the Bailey Street Apartments or Center Stage Apartments.
 These apartments stay open during the winter and spring breaks, and students living in them can remain during those breaks.
 The college residence halls and the high school residence halls close for the breaks, so students living there must plan to vacate their rooms during those times.
 A Host Family program is available to international students, and many international students stay with host families or friends over the winter and spring holidays.
 All dorms close for the summer.

 What kinds of activities are available on campus?

 Student Activities plans a variety of events and activities for students of all ages.
 Yearly annual events include Fall Fest (a fall festival), Froze Arts (a winter festival) and the annual Beaux Arts festival and ball, which occurs at the end of spring semester.
 Student Activities also provides free transportation to local shopping and movie theaters, and sponsors The What?, is an on-campus coffee house for college students.
 More information on Student Activities.

 Will I need a car to get around off-campus?

 Students can take advantage of the free transportation to shopping, movies, and other events off-campus offered through Student Activities.
 These trips are scheduled weekly and are listed in the Every Friday Email.
 Limited public transportation from the School of the Arts to downtown Winston-Salem and other outlying areas is also available.
 Some students, particularly those who live off-campus, find that owning a car is helpful.
 Residential high school students may not have cars on campus.